MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-jamba.md

 1. You can always find the endpoint's details, URL, and access keys by navigating to **Workspace** > **Endpoints** > **Serverless endpoints**.

-To learn about billing for the AI21-Jamba family models deployed as a serverless API with pay-as-you-go token-based billing, see [Cost and quota considerations for Jamba Instruct deployed as a serverless API](#cost-and-quota-considerations-for-jamba-family-models-deployed-as-a-serverless-api).
+To learn about billing for the AI21-Jamba family models deployed as a serverless API with pay-as-you-go token-based billing, see [Cost and quota considerations for Jamba family of models deployed as a serverless API](#cost-and-quota-considerations-for-jamba-family-models-deployed-as-a-serverless-api).

 ### Consume Jamba family models as a serverless API